qperfect-io/MimiqDemos/GHZ/ghz.md

 2. **Dynamic Circuits**: A constant depth implementation, leveraging mid-circuit measurements and classical feedback, demonstrated remarkably improved performance.
 This approach produced correct samples approximately 50% of the time, with remaining errors primarily stemming from CX gate imperfections rather than idle time.
 3. **Fidelity assessment**: While sampling probabilities provide insights into the influence of noise and errors, they don't offer a complete picture of GHZ state fidelity, particularly regarding phase errors from depolarizing noise.
 For a more comprehensive analysis, we encourage you to try implementing the Parity Oscillation method to characterise the GHZ state preparation fidelity ([Cruz et al., 2019](https://arxiv.org/abs/1807.05572)).

-Our study highlights several insights for quantum computing practitioners: The choice of circuit implementation can dramatically impact the fidelity of quantum algorithms in noisy environments.
+For quantum computing practitioners: The choice of circuit implementation can dramatically impact the fidelity of quantum algorithms in noisy environments.
 Although relatively unexplored, dynamic circuits offer a promising approach for optimizing performance in the presence of noise.
 Quantum simulators like MIMIQ provide invaluable tools for testing and comparing circuit implementations at scales currently challenging for hardware, enabling deeper understanding and mitigation of noise effects in real-world quantum algorithm implementation.